-DigiPen has worked closely with Thammasat University and its partners at Thailand’s Digital Innovative Design and Technology Center (DIDTC) to unite the first two years of their programs with DigiPen’s.
-Students can enter either the Innovative Digital Design (IDD) program or the Creative Digital Technology (CDT) program.
-The IDD program consists of two degrees: Animation and Visual Effects and Game Art and Design, which map to DigiPen’s BFA in Digital Art and Animation and BA in Game Design programs, respectively.
-The CDT program’s degree offerings include Digital Interactive Simulation and Game Engineering & Design, which dovetail into DigiPen’s BS in Computer Science in Real-Time Interactive Simulation and BS in Computer Science and Game Design programs.
+DigiPen has worked closely with King Mongkut’s University of Technology Thonburi (KMUTT) and its partners at Thailand’s Digital Innovative Design and Technology Center (DIDTC) to unite the first two years of their programs with DigiPen’s.
+Students can enter either the Digital Design (DD) program or the Creative Technology (CT) program.
+The DD program consists of two degrees: Animation and Visual Effects and Game Design and Production, which map to DigiPen’s BFA in Digital Art and Animation and BA in Game Design programs, respectively.
+The CT program’s degree offerings include Interactive Simulation and Game Engineering, which dovetail into DigiPen’s BS in Computer Science in Real-Time Interactive Simulation and BS in Computer Science and Game Design programs.

 Collège Notre-Dame de Jamhour